 It is also important for blood clotting and for strong bones.
 Again, it is thought that many women do not take a sufficient amount of vitamin K, which can reduce the mortality rate from cardiovascular disease in women.
 Different vegetables, green leafy vegetables, broccoli, eggs and fish as well as dairy products contain vitamin K.

 The B vitamins as well as folate helps with preventing fatigue.
 It also helps a woman’s metabolism and increases cognitive function.
 Folate or folic acid is vital especially when you are pregnant.
 This helps your baby’s brain and spinal cord and helps to prevent birth defects.

 A deficiency can endanger the health of your baby as he or she is growing inside you.
 Fish, meat, eggs and dairy contain the B vitamins.
 If you are vegetarian or vegan, you need to work with your doctor or dietitian and come up with a plan.
 Leafy greens and citrus fruits also contain a good amount of folate.

 Women should also consume iron, magnesium, calcium and iodine.
 While the above vitamins are important, don’t forget about minerals as well.
-The best thing to do if you are unsure is to speak to a dietitian or consult with Digestive Center to come up with a great diet plan that’s personalized and suggest any supplements that will be beneficial for you.
+The best thing to do if you are unsure is to speak to a dietitian to come up with a great diet plan that’s personalized and suggest any supplements that will be beneficial for you.